 L'Oreal Elvive Total Repair 5 Damage-Erasing Balm ($7) is an inexpensive option that harnesses ceramide to address weakness, roughness, dullness, split ends, and dehydration.
 There's also Neutrogena Triple Moisture Deep Recovery Hair Mask ($8) with olive, meadowfoam seed, and sweet almond extracts to revitalize hair.

-Redken All Soft Heavy Cream ($21) moisturizes and detangles without weighing hair down or leaving residue.
+Redken All Soft Heavy Cream Super Treatment ($21) moisturizes and detangles without weighing hair down or leaving a residue.
 This deep conditioner is great for de-frizzing damaged hair.

 Those with curly or natural locks can give SheaMoisture Manuka Honey & Yogurt Hydrate + Repair Protein Shampoo ($9) a try, as it breathes life into dry and/or frizzy tresses.
 For people with thin, fragile locks, Kiehl's Damage Repairing & Rehydrating Shampoo ($20) douses hair with moisture without diminishing volume.